Why we chose to homeschool: Our journey into homeschooling and some of the best reasons to homeschool your kids!

 Our days are enriching, and the Christian theme woven throughout each of our lessons are such a blessing.

 The (very detailed) answer as to why we chose to begin homeschooling and all the great reasons to homeschool your kids!

-We’ve chosen to homeschool for all of the reasons listed above and have reaped such incredible rewards from doing so.
+We homeschool for all of the reasons listed above and we have reaped such incredible rewards from doing so.

 God certainly knew what He was doing when He called us to become a homeschooling family, and I am so very glad that He did.